jcmefra/Aguas_Vichy/README.md

 3. **Mesh Generation:** A mesh was generated based on the defined geometry and electrode positions.
 The mesh quality was controlled to ensure accurate numerical results.
 Nodes were added to enforce mesh refinement and improve accuracy.

+4. **Fluid simulation:**: An inyected diffusive fluid was simulated for the complex model, it has an injection point (fault) and also values of concentration.

-4. **Resistivity Distribution:** Different resistivity values were assigned to various regions within the mesh.
+5. **Resistivity Distribution:** Different resistivity values were assigned to various regions within the mesh.
 These values represented different rock formations and plume structures present in the subsurface.
 The resistivity values were used to simulate the conductivity variations in the forward modelling process.

+6. **Fluid Resistivity Definition:** The fluid resistivity was defined as a linear functon of the concentration, see the notebook for more details.

-5. **Simulation:** Using the defined geometry, measuring scheme, and resistivity distribution, synthetic ERT data was generated.
+7. **Simulation:** Using the defined geometry, measuring scheme, and resistivity distribution, synthetic ERT data was generated.
 The forward simulation process considered factors such as geometric factors and noise levels.
 The resulting data container contained apparent resistivity values, geometric factors, and estimated data errors.

-6. **Data Filtering:** To ensure the quality of the synthetic data, negative data values resulting from noise were removed from the data container.
+8. **Data Filtering:** To ensure the quality of the synthetic data, negative data values resulting from noise were removed from the data container.
 Filtering ensured that only physically meaningful data points were used for further analysis.

 The forward modelling process allowed the generation of synthetic ERT data that closely resembled real-world measurements.
 This synthetic data serves as a foundation for subsequent inversion processes, where the goal is to reconstruct the subsurface resistivity distribution based on the measured data.

 The PyGIMLi library provided a powerful framework for implementing the forward modelling process, enabling accurate simulations of ERT data in complex geological settings.

-**NOTE**: You can find the forward modelling code and results in **"Modelling_complex.ipynb"** notebook, there's also a simple model to compare the results.
-You can run the script on a PyGimli environment (see https://www.pygimli.org for more information).

 ## Data Collection and Processing